 However, not all was right with the team.
 The downfall of the organization began with their kicker Steve Mike-Mayer, who would end the season missing 10 of his last 18 field goal attempts and 3 of his last 30 point-after-touchdowns.
-His struggles began in Saint Louis where he missed two field goals which could have won the game for the 49ers.
-The Cardinals capitalized on a suspect San Francisco defense as quarterback Jim Hart threw a 77-yard touchdown pass to Mel Gray to tie the game.
-In overtime, the Cardinals drove the length of the field to give their kicker Jim Bakken an opportunity to kick a game winning 21-yard field goal, giving the 49ers a 20-23 loss.
+His struggles began in St. Louis where he missed two field goals which could have won the game for the 49ers.
+The Cardinals capitalized on a weak San Francisco defensive effort as quarterback Jim Hart threw a 77-yard touchdown pass to Mel Gray to tie the game.
+In overtime, the Cardinals drove the length of the field to give their kicker Jim Bakken an opportunity to kick a game-winning 21-yard field goal, giving the 49ers a 20-23 loss.

-The next week the 49ers played against Washington which turned into an offensive struggle between 49ers running back Delvin Williams and Washington quarterback Joe Theisman.
-Williams ran for two touchdowns of 80 and 22 yards and received an 85 yard touchdown pass from Jim Plunkett; Theisman threw three touchdowns to Jean Fugett.
-Once again, Mike-Mayer missed two field goals and Washington kicker Mark Moseley kicked the game winner.
+The next week the 49ers played against Washington which turned into an offensive struggle between 49ers running back Delvin Williams and Washington quarterback Joe Theismann.
+Williams ran for two touchdowns of 80 and 22 yards and received an 85-yard touchdown pass from Jim Plunkett; Theismann threw three touchdowns to Jean Fugett.
+Once again, Mike-Mayer missed two field goals and Washington kicker Mark Moseley kicked the game-winner.

 The losing streak continued for two more weeks with a close loss to Atlanta and a blowout loss to the Rams.
 The loss to the Rams was especially crushing as the 49ers gained only 88 yards on seven first downs.
 The season was coming undone for Monty Clark in his rookie season as a head coach.